olshevski/compose-safe-args/README.md

 ### Declaring routes

 You must declare routes inside an interface.
 The name of the interface is arbitrary.
-As it declares navigation actions a good choise for the name may be `RouteActions` or similar one.
+As it declares navigation actions, a good choice for the name may be `RouteActions` or similar one.

 Inside the interface you declare methods starting with `to` prefix and returning `String`.
 Names of methods minus `to` prefix will become names of routes.
 For example, `fun toMainScreen(): String` will be interpreted as `MainScreen` route.